mattpardee/github-pr-activity/README.md

 # Github PR activity

-Get authored and commented-on pull request activity over the last N days for a specific member of your organization.
+This tool allows you to get a quick overview of the PRs a member of your organization has been authoring and collaborating on.
+You can specify the org, user and how many days you want to pull data from.

 ## Installation